This post may contain affiliate links. Please read our disclosure policy.

 The key ingredients are oats, oat flour, bananas, and walnuts so they're not only healthy for you, they'll keep you full all morning.
 We usually eat them sometime between breakfast and lunch (brunch!) and they fill us up till dinner time.

-Here’s another truth (so many confessions today): We never eat our banana walnut protein pancakes with the caramelized bananas and candied walnuts on top.
+Here's another truth (so many confessions today): We never eat our walnut banana protein pancakes with the caramelized bananas and candied walnuts on top.

-Seriously guys, we’re pretty normal regular people here and we don’t get all food fancy every weekend.
+Seriously, guys, we're pretty normal regular people here and we don't get all food fancy every weekend.
 Normally, we (meaning my handsome man) makes the pancakes twice as big and we cover the tops with plain yogurt and whatever fruit we find in the fruit bowl/ freezer/ in canning jars we keep stored under the bed.

-I wanted to make our basic protein pancakes a little more special for you guys.
+I wanted to make our basic banana protein pancakes a little more special for you guys.
 You can choose to make the toppings or channel our weekend laziness and just dollop on some yogurt.

-What you need to know about banana walnut protein pancakes:
+What you need to know about walnut banana protein pancakes:

 - The batter will look quite chunky when you pour it into the pan.
 Don't worry, it will bind together.